FelixOnline/v2/content/articles/2012-5-18-accommodation-and-communication.md

  - /comment/2459/accommodation-and-communication
 imported: true
 comments:
+ - value: >
- - With my daughter currently going though the process of trying to find suitable accommodation for her second year I am amazed that there is no referral system available between IC students Why arent good flats and houses pased from 1 year to the next There doesnt even seem to be any forum available to advertise for spare roomsextra sharers  someone there is missing an opportunity
+     With my daughter currently going though the process of trying to find suitable accommodation for her second year I am amazed that there is no referral system available between IC students.
+Why aren't good flats and houses pased from 1 year to the next?
+There doesn't even seem to be any forum available to advertise for spare rooms/extra sharers - someone there is missing an opportunity.

 # Article Taxonomies
 categories: